 Today, Vienna is full of different coffeehouses, some are old and traditional, and some are more modern and hip places where you can try all kinds of coffee (some special mixes, cold brews, etc.).
 But no matter which coffeehouse you choose for your morning or afternoon cup of coffee, it will be a unique social experience among the local people.

 If you’re not sure what coffee to order when in Vienna, we recommend Viennese classic Melange — it’s similar to a cappuccino but usually without cocoa powder, and it is topped with half hot milk and half foamed milk.
-Another favorite among Viennese people is Einspänner, which is topped with whipped cream, and if you’re a fan of an Americano you should ask for a Verlängerter (literally, “longer”).
+Another favorite among Viennese people is Einspänner, which is topped with whipped cream, and if you’re a fan of an Americano you should ask for a Verlängerter (literally, “the elongated one”).

 As we already mentioned, some traditional sweet delices are a perfect addition to a warm cup of your favorite beverage and there are many coffee houses where you can order both.
 Here we will recommend you some of our favorite cafés in Vienna — we’re sure you’ll love them: